ApiLogicServer/Docs/docs/WebGenAI.md

 You can verify this by altering a sample order/item with a very high quantity, and verifying the credit limit is checked.
 (Note this is not trivial - 3 table transaction.)

 > Note: at the time of this writing, the sample data sometimes does not totally reflect the derivation rules.
 This is under investigation.
+You can sometimes resolve this using iterations, eg, `please initialize the customer balance properly`.

 &nbsp;